jchester/spc-kit/README.md

       deviation of samples.
 (See: Montgomery §6.3, Eqn 6.28)
     * s̄ (aka Sbar) limits.
 These detect out-of-control sample standard deviations.
 (See: Montgomery §6.3, Eqns 6.25 & 6.27)
-    * XmR limits.
-These are applied to samples with a single measurement and track measurement-to-measurement changes in means and ranges.
-Sensitive to deviation from normality.
+    * Limits for individual measurements (aka XmR).
+These are applied to samples with a single measurement and track measurement-to-measurement changes in means (X) and moving ranges (mR).
+Sensitive to departure from normality.
       (See: Montgomery §6.4, Eqn 6.33; Wheeler & Chambers §3.6)
 * Report out-of-control samples on _attributes_ using:
     * p limits, available in both conformant (aka yield chart) and non-conformant (aka fallout chart) flavors.
 (See:
       Montgomery §7.2, Eqn 7.8)